louispool/deskpi-super6c/README.md

 6. Start `rpiboot`
 7. After `rpiboot` completes you should  have access to a new mass storage device.
 Do not format if prompted.
 8. Start the Raspberry Pi Imager tool.
 9. Select your preferred OS (for k3s you need a **64-bit** OS).
-Typically, the 64-bit lite version should be sufficient, unless you want full GUI support.
+   Typically, the 64-bit lite version should be sufficient, unless you want full GUI support - which would only make sense for the CM in the first slot.
 10. Select the newly discovered raspberry mass storage device to write to.
 11. NOTE: In `Advanced options`, be sure to
 	* set the **hostname** of your Pi to something unique and memorable (I chose `deskpi` followed by a number, e.g. `deskpi1`)